 Increasingly, investors are looking to understand not only how ESG issues affect portfolio performance, but also how their investments can contribute to positive environmental and social impact.
 This shift correlates to a greater appreciation of factors that accompany the explosive growth of ESG integration caused by societal changes and the expanding international support for initiatives, such as the UN Sustainable Development Goals (SDGs).

-Sustainalytics provides a number of solutions to help investors measure, manage and report on the social and environmental impact of their investments.
+Sustainalytics provides a number of solutions to help investors measure, manage and report on the environmental and social impact of their investments.

 Sustainalytics’ Impact Solutions